Phoenix-XT/Reqres_test/README.md

 # Reqres_test
-A comprehensive test of reqress AI and newman report creation
+A comprehensive test of reqress API and newman report creation